syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ## Font Substitution

-The Essential DocIO substitutes the unavailable fonts to Microsoft Sans Serif in Word to PDF conversion.
+When the necessary fonts used in the Word document has not been installed in the production machine, then Essential DocIO uses the ”Microsoft Sans Serif” as default font for rendering the text.
 This leads to preservation difference in generated PDF as each fonts has different glyphs for characters.
+To know more about the default font substitution, please refer [here](https://www.syncfusion.com/kb/7570/what-happens-when-the-word-document-used-fonts-for-a-text-is-not-installed-in-production).

 To avoid this, the Essential DocIO library allows you to set an alternate font for the missing font used in the Word document.

-### Use alternate font instead of "Microsoft Sans Serif":
+### Use alternate font from installed fonts

-You can use any other alternate fonts instead of "Microsoft Sans Serif" to layout & render the text during Word to PDF conversion by using [SubstituteFont](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.FontSettings~SubstituteFont_EV.html) event.
+You can use any other alternate fonts instead of "Microsoft Sans Serif" to layout and render the text during Word to PDF conversion by using [SubstituteFont](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.DocIO.Base%7ESyncfusion.DocIO.DLS.FontSettings%7ESubstituteFont_EV.html) event.

 The following code example shows how to use alternate font instead of "Microsoft Sans Serif" when the specified font wasn't installed in machine.

 {% tabs %}
 {% highlight C# %}